Strong-Motion Tools (smt) module

 ../_images/all_gmpes_EDR_plot_EDR_correction_factor.jpg

-MDE versus spectral acceleration for considered GMPEs:
+MDE versus spectral period for considered GMPEs:

 ../_images/all_gmpes_EDR_plot_MDE.jpg